Kenneth Nelson

 Email: knelson101@gmail.com

-Like many photographers, the joy of watching a print develop in a processing tray is the magic that put me on the path to a lifetime of photography.
-The first photograph I ever took, was using black & white film with a 126 Kodak Instamatic cartridge camera.
-You know, the ones that use those four-sided flash cubes (go ahead, search the www for “GE Flashcubes”).
-Naturally, photography traveled with me throughout my teen years.
+Like many photographers, the joy of watching a print develop in a processing tray is the magic that put Kenneth on the path to a lifetime of photography.
+The first photograph he ever took was using a 126 Kodak Instamatic cartridge camera with black & white film.

-After camera sales, I began working at a NYC in-house advertising studio.
-Shooting, and perfecting studio lighting techniques in still-life photography.
-These were some great years of immense learning.
-Coinciding with the period of time where digital photography in commercial studios was growing and gaining its foothold.
+Subsequently working at a NYC in-house agency advertising studio.
+Shooting and perfecting studio lighting techniques in still-life photography.
+Those were some great years of immense learning, coinciding with the digital photography expansion in commercial studios.

-As photography is what I live and breath every day of life, it has allowed me the ability to chronicle experiences and share them with others.
-To which, I'm humbly appreciative.
+As photography is what he lives and breath every day of life, it has allowed him the ability to chronicle experiences and share them with others.
+To which, he's humbly appreciative.

 Solo Exhibitions: